kaczla/list-lm/README.md

 - [Lamini](https://github.com/lamini-ai/lamini) - Official repo for Lamini's data generator for generating instructions to train instruction-following LLMs.
 - [Lance](https://github.com/lancedb/lance) - Lance is a modern columnar data format that is optimized for ML workflows and datasets.
 Convert from parquet in 2-lines of code for 100x faster random access, a vector index, data versioning, and more.
 Compatible with pandas, duckdb, polars, pyarrow, with more integrations on the way.
 - [LangChain](https://github.com/hwchase17/langchain) - Building applications with LLMs through composability.
+- [Language Models](https://github.com/jncraton/languagemodels) - Python building blocks to explore large language models on any computer with 512MB of RAM.
 - [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) - Independent implementation of LLaMA that is fully open source under the Apache 2.0 license.
 - [LLaMA-Adapter](https://github.com/ZrrSkywalker/LLaMA-Adapter) - LLaMA-Adapter is a lightweight adaption method for fine-tuning instruction-following LLaMA models, using 52K data provided by Stanford Alpaca.
 - [llama.cpp](https://github.com/ggerganov/llama.cpp) - Inference of LLaMA model in pure C/C++.